What Is Funds From Operations (FFO)?

 FFO corrects for this distortion, giving investors a clearer view of a REIT’s recurring operating performance.
 As a result, it has become the standard earnings benchmark across the REIT industry.

-FFO Formula and How to Calculate It
+How to Calculate FFO

 The standard FFO formula, based on Nareit guidance, is: